Abhishek-Kraj/fabric-capacity-autoscaling/DEPLOYMENT-GUIDE.md

 You should see `CheckCapacityMetrics` in the list.

 **If the function is not showing:**
-1. Wait 2-3 minutes for deployment to complete
+1. Wait 2-3 minutes for automatic deployment
+2. Check the Function App logs in Azure Portal
-2. Restart the Function App:
+3. Restart the Function App if needed:
    ```bash
    az functionapp restart --resource-group rg-fabric-autoscale --name func-fabricscale-xxxxx
    ```
-3. Check Function App logs in Application Insights for any errors

-### Step 2: Authorize Office 365 Connection
+### Step 3: Authorize Office 365 Connection

 1. Go to **Azure Portal**
 2. Navigate to **Resource Groups** → Select your resource group